Hindu Rituals and Practices

 What are the rituals and practices of Hinduism?

 The religious life of many Hindus is focused on devotion to God (perceived as Brahman, Shiva, Vishnu, or Shakti) or several gods.
 This devotion usually takes the form of rituals and practices associated with sculptures and images of gods in home shrines.
+(See Hindu deities and Hindu fast facts)

 More philosophically-minded Hindus ignore the gods altogether and seek Realization of the Self through intense meditation.
 Still others focus primarily on fulfilling the social and moral duties appropriate to their position in life.
+(See Hindu beliefs and Hindu holidays and Hindu history)

 These various approaches are regarded as equally valid, and in fact are formally recognized as three paths (margas) to liberation: bhaktimarga (the path of devotion), jnanamarga (the path of knowledge or philosophy), and karmamarga (the path of works and action).